pantsing/hector/README.md

 11. svm : svm optimizaed by SMO (current, its linear svm)
 12. l1vm : vector machine with L1 regularization by RBF kernel
 13. knn : k-nearest neighbor classification

-hector-run.go will help you train one algorithm on train dataset and test it on test dataset, you can run it by following steps:

-	cd src
-	go build hector-run.go
-	./hector-run --method [Method] --train [Data Path] --test [Data Path]

-Above methods will direct train algorithm on train dataset and then test on test dataset.
-If you want to train algorithm and get the model file, you can run it by following steps:

-	./hector-run --method [Method] --action train --train [Data Path] --model [Model Path]

-Then, you can use model file to test any test dataset:

-	./hector-run --method [Method] --action test --test [Data Path] --model [Model Path]

 # Benchmark